smushon/object-tracking/README.md

 In short,
 I created a deep neural network for refining the output of tracking networks.

 Was integrated with MDNet for demonstration purpose.

-This is not the prettiest code around, but it works.
-Usage can be understood from the code.
-Some parameters are not commandline, instead should edit code.

 Why MDNet?
 No special reason, but once started playing with it, decided to stick with it and base my project on it.

-My favorite models are ~500MB so did not upload.